 The IKF was officially recognized by the International Olympic Committee (IOC) in 1993 and is affiliated to the Association of the IOC Recognized International Sports Federations (ARISF), the International World Games Association (IWGA) and the Global Association of Internationl Sports Federations (GAISF).

 The IKF aims to spread korfball around the globe.
-It provides sixty nine (69) (as per 20 August 2017) affiliated member countries with financial, material, and structural support to achieve this goal.
-Kenya (68) and Suriname (69) are the most recent new (associated) members after the decisions of the General Meeting 20 August 2017 in The Hague (NED).
-This General Meeting expelled Mongolia due to a lack of korfball activity.
+It provides sixty nine (69) (as per 9 August 2019) affiliated member countries with financial, material, and structural support to achieve this goal.

 The IKF has established a network of contacts in many countries and actively promotes the game by transfering knowledge internationally by exchange programmes and inviting selected korfball players, coaches, and administrators to its training courses in order to create a stable local structure in all 69 affiliated countries – see under IKF Members – on which a flourishing korfball organisation can be built.
 Keypoint in the IKF Strategy is youth development in all member countries.